mbakweich/Data-Science-Salaries_Case-Study/README.md

 EDA involved exploring the salary data to answer key questions such as:

 - which Entry Level job title earns the maximum salary in USD?
-- Show The trend of the average salary od Data Analyst in the US
+- Show The trend of the average salary of Data Analyst in the US
 - Get the top 3 countries that pay the highest salaries for Entry Level Data Analyst

 ### Data Analysis